 After reaching the subalpine meadows, Mount Rainier is in full view!
 If you keep your eyes peeled, you can actually see mountaineers on the mountain either climbing to Camp Muir or hiking down the summit.
 There will be large groups of people congregating in this section since the trail branches off to an overview of glacier vista.

-This section has lots of rocky stairs, thanks to the amazing Mount Rainier trail crews.
+This section has lots of stone steps, thanks to the amazing Mount Rainier National Park Service.
 The trail continues to gain elevation along the rocky cliffs leading up to Panorama Point.
 The cliff can be sheer at points so watching your step and giving other hikers room is important.
+This is where the trail can become extremely congested as everyone makes their way to the highest point of the trail.

 I found this part of the trail had some spectacular views of the surrounding cascades and meadows.